proversity-org/edx-documentation/en_us/students/source/SFD_certificates.rst

 Receiving a Certificate
 *************************

-Certificates for instructor-paced courses and for many self-paced courses are distributed automatically after a course or program ends.
-In this case, you do not have to complete any additional steps to receive your certificate.
+In instructor-paced courses and in many self-paced courses, certificates are distributed automatically after a course or program ends.
+In these cases, you do not have to complete any additional steps to receive your certificate.

 In an instructor-paced course, the course team sets specific due dates for assignments and exams, and you complete the course within a defined time